 F L O R E N C E B U C H A N A N

-Buchanan, a committed New Yorker, grew up in London, so her passion for ideas and for the magic of creating things is infused with an irrepressible British sense of fun.
+Florence is the lead creative director, art director, filmmaker and strategic thinker at Project Buchanan.
+She is also a committed New Yorker who grew up in London so her passion for ideas and for the magic of creating things is infused with an irrepressible British sense of fun.

-Two years before #MeToo, Project Buchanan and Mother Image won a Getty Images Creative Grant on behalf of anti-sexual violence nonprofit, RAINN (the Rape, Abuse & Incest National Network.)
-Buchanan creative directed a campaign celebrating survivors’ courage, resilience, and the strength they gain from speaking up to help others.
-RAINN supported them on their journeys, and gave each of them a voice.
-Everyone involved with this project hoped that they might help change the conversation about sexual abuse.
-They like to think, in some small way, they did.
+Two years before #MeToo, Project Buchanan and Mother Image won a Getty Images Creative Grant on behalf of the leading anti-sexual violence nonprofit in the US, RAINN, the Rape, Abuse & Incest National Network.
+Florence created a campaign celebrating the resilience of survivors, how RAINN supported them and gave them a voice to help change the conversation about sexual violence.

-Her clients include Coppertone, Lafayette 148 New York, Bank of America, RAINN (Rape, Abuse & Incest National Network), Sunovion, Dell, Westin & Sheraton Hotels, Bayer, Almay, FINRA, Alka Seltzer, J&J, Pizza Hut, L’Oréal, 7DAYS, Lancôme, Oprah’s No Phone Zone, Merrill Lynch, Bass Ale, BNY Mellon, Citigroup, IBM and various pharmaceutical brands.
+Her clients include Coppertone, Bank of America, Westin & Sheraton Hotels, Bayer Aspirin, Almay, Alka Seltzer, J&J, Pizza Hut, L’Oréal, 7DAYS Bake Rolls, Lancôme, Bass Ale, Merrill Lynch, FINRA, Citigroup, BNY Mellon and IBM.

 C O N T A C T